lobs-core Β· Standalone Agent Runtime

 v5

 The Python codebase was massive and fragile.
-Running a separate server alongside OpenClaw added complexity β€” a glue layer heavier than the logic it connected.
+Running a separate server process added architectural complexity β€” that was a consequence of the design, not a flaw in OpenClaw.
+The glue layer was heavier than the logic it connected.

 v6